meechos/meechos.github.io/_posts/2023-02-09-mathjax-jekyll.md

 ---
-title: "Enable mathjax in your jekyll page"
+title: "Enable MathJax in your Jekyll page"
 date: 2020-04-20
 layout: page
 ---